 Let's start with the default choice, just because you may have overlooked it.
 That would be a mistake: Google Play Music offers a number of perks that ought to make you give it a whirl.
 Google makes a pretty clever upload manager that lets you add up to 50,000 songs from iTunes or any other program where you’re currently storing your music.
 And if you subscribe, you get access to the entire Google Play catalogue along with YouTube Red.
 This grants you ad-free viewing of nearly all videos on the service and access to programming developed specifically for YouTube Red subscribers.
+And even if you don't shoot for the cloud and streaming services, it still does a good job of playing music in your device storage, though with less frills than other players.

 Apple Music isn't just for iOS anymore.
 And even the most ardent Android fan would have to concede Apple's streaming service is pretty good.
 You get access to Beats One, your music playlists, and Apple’s catalogue of 30 million songs.
 This option is most likely going to appeal to those who generally stick close to Apple’s ecosystem, but it's nice to have the ability to throw an Android phone into the mix.
 Apple Music subscriptions cost $9.99 a month, but you can enjoy a three-month trial at the start.